nickwyeh/nickwyeh/README.md

 ### Hi there 👋
 I am a PhD candidate in cognitive psychology at the University of Notre dame.
-The repostitories listed here are primarily devoted to computer-based experimental tasks and data pipelines (organization, quality control, visualization, analysis) for projects previously published or in preparation.
+The repostitories listed here are primarily devoted to computer-based experimental tasks and data pipelines (organization, quality control, visualization, analysis) for peer-reviewed and in-preparation projects.
 #### Publications:

 ##### In-preparation: